Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

       improved access to healthcare services on weekends may contribute to the lower number of cases on Fridays and Sundays.

 ## Interact With Power BI Dashboard Report
-You can interact with this report [here](https://app.powerbi.com/view?r=eyJrIjoiNjkxZmMxMDYtMWMyYS00Yjc3LTlkYjItNDgzNjBhM2Q3ZjU5IiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).This dashboard report of Cholera Outbreak, Stockholm, 1883 Analysis displays an interactive visual of this project in power BI.
+You can interact with this report [here](https://app.powerbi.com/view?r=eyJrIjoiNjkxZmMxMDYtMWMyYS00Yjc3LTlkYjItNDgzNjBhM2Q3ZjU5IiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).The dashboard report on Cholera Outbreak, Stockholm, 1883 Analysis displays an interactive visual of the project in power BI.

 ## Conclusion
 - In summary, the analysis of the cholera outbreak in Stockholm in 1883 shows how factors like sanitation, education, and collaboration influence disease spread.
 Understanding these patterns helps us learn how to prevent outbreaks in the future.
 By improving hygiene, educating the public, and working together, we can better protect communities from diseases like cholera.